Palma switches on Christmas lighting — change of venue, sparkle and the cost of the lights

 A new chapter — and a clear question

-This year everything is a little different: the traditional switching on of Palma's Christmas lighting is moving to Plaza España for the first time.
+This year everything is a little different: the traditional switching on of Palma's Christmas lighting is moving to Palma switches on the lights – the Christmas show moves to Plaza España for the first time.
 More space, less crowds and spotlights dancing over the square.
 Pleasant to look at, without question.
 But at the same time the guiding question remains: Is this spectacle — with a budget of almost €1.9 million — really the most sensible signal Palma can send at the start of Advent?

 What the show promises — and what it costs

 The city has announced a roughly 35‑minute show: music, acrobatics, artificial snow, a countdown and in total about 3,350 lights as well as around 614 kilometres of garlands that are said to connect the streets and squares.
 Start is on Saturday at 7:00 pm.
-For visitors this may sound like a welcome start to the Christmas season: the smell of roasted chestnuts, mulled wine in paper cups, the clatter of the tram and the distant ringing of the cathedral mix together — Palma's Advent always has something bustling and warm-hearted.
+For visitors this may sound like a Palma Shines: Thousands Celebrate the Start of the Christmas Season at Major Light Show: the smell of roasted chestnuts, mulled wine in paper cups, the clatter of the tram and the distant ringing of the cathedral mix together — Palma's Advent always has something bustling and warm-hearted.

 Nevertheless: €1.9 million is a number that stings in budget debates.
 It's worth looking more closely instead of just marveling.
 How is the money distributed?
 How much goes into technology, how much into artist fees, how much into electricity and logistics?
-These details were allegedly not communicated one hundred percent transparently in advance — a point the city could improve on.
+These details were allegedly not communicated one hundred percent transparently in advance — a point the city could improve on, as noted in Lights moved from the Borne: Palma shifts the Christmas switch-on — a good idea, but at what cost?.

 What is often left out of the public discussion